Can Dogs Dehydrate

 Puppies, Seniors, and Small Dogs: Lower Margin for Error

-Puppies can tip into dehydration faster than adults, especially with parasites or dietary indiscretion.
-Seniors may drink less, or they may drink more due to endocrine or kidney issues—either way, a sudden change is meaningful.
-Small dogs can also lose a larger percentage of body water with a single day of vomiting or diarrhea.
+Puppies can tip into dehydration fast, especially with parasites or dietary indiscretion.
+Seniors may drink less, or drink more from endocrine or kidney issues, so any sudden change in thirst is meaningful.
+Small dogs sit at the highest risk per pound: with less body-water reserve, one day of vomiting or diarrhea can move them from mild to moderate dehydration quickly.

-If you’re caring for a very young, very old, or medically complex dog, treat any suspected dehydration as a reason to check in.
-Rehydration strategies range from oral fluids to intravenous therapy depending on severity and the dog’s ability to keep fluids down.
-The safest plan is the one matched to your dog’s whole health picture.
+If you are caring for a very young, very old, small, or medically complex dog, treat any suspected dehydration as a reason to check in.
+Rehydration ranges from oral fluids to intravenous therapy depending on severity and whether the dog can keep fluids down.
+The safest plan is the one matched to your dog's whole health picture, not a generic “offer more water.”

 Common Myths That Delay the Right Help